Are any countries excluded from your Global Plan coverage?

-Our preferred provider will allow a companion and additional family member(s) to join the patient on the aircraft back home.
-This is important for both the patient’s comfort and the family member(s) during such a stressful situation.
-However, the health and safety of the patient will always be the priority.
-If in any circumstance the return of a companion or family member could be detrimental to the patient’s health, the family’s health, the companion’s health, or the health and safety of the crew or aircraft, then a return of a companion or family members with the medical transport may not be granted.
-If we are unable to transport a companion on the medically configured aircraft, Travel MedEvac will arrange for a commercial flight to the nearest commercial airport of the hospital where the patient has been evacuated for the designated companion.
+Our preferred providers will allow a companion and additional family member(s) to join the patient on the aircraft back home when possible.
+This is important during such a stressful situation.
+However, the health and safety of the patient will always be our priority.
+If in any circumstance the return of a companion or family member could be detrimental to the patient’s health, the family’s health, the companion’s health, or the health and safety of the crew or aircraft, then a return of a companion or family member with the medical transport may not be granted.
+If we are unable to transport a child or dependent on the medically configured aircraft, Travel MedEvac will arrange for a commercial flight to the nearest commercial airport of the hospital where the patient has been evacuated for those covered on the policy plan.

 If I have a pre-existing condition can I apply for a Travel MedEvac Plan?

 Yes, you can enroll with pre-existing conditions with no waiting period for medical evacuation services and our global plan coverage.
 However, if an applicant is hospitalized, has a planned, hospitalization or scheduled treatments for a new illness known at the time of application, or travels against the advice of medical professionals the medical transport will not be covered for any issues related to these circumstances.